-‘The Bachelor’ Star Bekah Martinez Reveils She’s Pregnant
+‘The Bachelor’ Star Bekah Martinez Reveals She’s Pregnant

 “I was in disbelief and thought, ‘Is this really happening?'”
 Martinez told PureWow.
 “I immediately called Grayston and then went across the street to the Dollar Tree and bought two more pregnancy tests.
 They, of course, were both positive.”

-In the clip, Martinez explained, “I had already said no, but it was still kind of crazy that I had this secret of like, ‘not only do I have a boyfriend, I also now have a kid on the way’.”
+In the clip, Martinez explained, “I had already said no, but it was still kind of crazy that I had this secret of like, ‘not only do I have a boyfriend, I also now have a kid on the way.'”

 Martinez continued, “I wanted time to process it between Gray and I and our family without all of the exterior noise chiming in.”